-I don’t have gate 38 defined in my chart but my husband has it defined in his conscious earth, which means it’s the energy that grounds him.
+I don’t have gate 38 defined in my chart, but my husband has it defined in his conscious earth, which means it’s the energy that grounds him.
 And since Human Design Gate 28 is defined in my chart (4 times!), we create the whole channel of struggle together.

 And I can confidently say that my husband has energetically taught me so much about suffering and struggling.

 In our culture, we worship at the altar of suffering and struggle.

-We often coalesce around the fires of complaining, one-upping our problems, and making sure everyone knows about what a victim we are to life.
+We often coalesce around the fires of complaining, one-upping our problems, and making sure everyone knows what a victim we are to the shit sandwiches of life.

-Using complaining as a shitty substitute for connection and true intimacy.
-Sometimes, venting our woe-is-me stories is the backbone of my relationships.
+We use complaining as a shitty substitute for connection and true intimacy.
+Sometimes, venting our woe-is-me stories is the backbone of our closest relationships.

 Suffering and struggle have become a badge of honor.